ruqihuang/SGP2020_ConsistentZoomOut/README.md

 # ConsistentZoomOut_SGP2020

-Demo for paper 'Consistent ZoomOut: Efficient Spectral Map Synchronization' (SGP 2020).
+This a demo of the method described in paper 'Consistent ZoomOut: Efficient Spectral Map Synchronization' (SGP 2020).